 Getting the Love You Want is a relationship advice book that focuses on how childhood wounds influence our relationships.
 It has lots of practical exercises to heal childhood wounds and improve our relationships.

-- We are wounded children looking for salvation
+- We have wounded children looking for salvation

 - We look for partners with the same traits as our parents